bailey27/cppcryptfs/README.md

 cppcryptfsctl --recover PATH

-It will prompt you to enter the master key, and then it will prompt for the new password.
+It will prompt for you to enter the master key, and then it will prompt for you to enter the new password and confirm the new password.

+This operation overrwrites the master key in the target config file.
+It makes a backup of the config file before doing this.
+The backup is named by appending .bak to the name of the config file.
+If the .bak file already exists, it asks for you to delete the existing .bak file or move it out of the way.

 Recovery of Lost or Corrupted Config File